CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/PathSchema.md

 ## Base URI

-Every API endpoint will begin with the following URL to the Meraki cloud.
+Every API operation will begin with the following URL to the Meraki cloud.

 > `https://api.meraki.com/api/v1`